 Speaking before City Council, anti-equality activist Karina Alvarez said, “I feel [that] I have been discriminated against today!”
-The nature of the oppression she said she faced was that queer people weren’t forced to give up their seat to her, a heterosexual cisgender women.
+The nature of the oppression she said she faced was that queer people weren’t forced to give up their seat to her, a heterosexual cisgender woman.
 Having shown up late to the City Council proceedings, Alvarez had to stand because all of the seats were taken.
 Since some of the seats were occupied by LGBT supporters of the ordinance, Alvarez complained, “The [ordinance supporters] have seats and I had to stay standing and I see this as a very discriminatory situation!”

 Imagine, a world in which a Jew was equal to a Christian and a queer person didn’t have to surrender their seat to a cis/hetero person.
-For the forces of anti-equality, equality is unacceptable because it means surrendering their status as a members of a superior class.
+For the forces of anti-equality, equality is unacceptable because it means surrendering their status as a member of a superior class.

-Those who benifit from oppressive systems are generally never truly honest about what bothers them about equality.
+Those who benefit from oppressive systems are generally never truly honest about what bothers them about equality.
 Instead, bigots have devised a set of attacks that they use to obfuscate the reality of their true purpose.
 In practically every anti-equality moment, the plays are the same: